ken00535/dao/readme.md

-# underscore
+# lodash

 The package provides some functional programming style tools that can help you handle slice easily.

-It is inspired by [lodash](https://lodash.com/)
+It is a implement of [lodash](https://lodash.com/) using Golang

 ## Function

 You can find document at this [link](https://pkg.go.dev/github.com/ken00535/dao/pkg/handler)

-dao provides functions as following
+it provides functions as following

 ### slice